hanami/guides/content/introduction/getting-started.md

 * an **entity** is a domain object (a `Book`) that is uniquely identified by its identity,
 * a **repository** is what we use to persist, retrieve, and delete data for an entity, in the persistence layer.

-Entities are totally unaware of the database.
+Entities are unaware of the database.
 This makes them **lightweight** and **easy to test**.

 Since entities are completely decoupled from the database,